PacktPublishing/ROS2-for-Beginners/chapter7/README.md

    We will be writing a python node that drives the robot in an incremental speed as the robot moves in circle,we want the robot speed to keep increasing,then when the speed limit get’s to a certain velocity we want the robot to stop.
    -  increment_circle.py

+   The increment_circle.py Node tells the robot to drive in a circular manner and also the speed of linear of x and angular of z is being increased as the robot drives, also the robot stops when it is 30s.

   [Screencast from 04-04-2023 07:26:00 PM.webm](https://user-images.githubusercontent.com/97457075/229885964-3be269ce-87fe-4e11-8cfb-a6461fc6eaba.webm)